-Household expenditure is considered to calculate the poverty count in India.
-In this purchasing power of people for buying food and buying capacity for some non-food items is calculated.
-Though the condition in cities is more or less the same but the rural welfare programs have really helped the people in rural India.
-With these efforts there has been seen a decrease in the poverty in rural India at faster pace than their urban counterparts.
+Household expenditure is considered for calculating the poverty count in India.
+In this method, the purchasing power of people for buying food and some essential non-food items is taken into account.
+In the last few years, though the condition in cities continues to be more or less the same, the government welfare programmes have really helped reduce the incidence of poverty in rural India.
+Schemes such as MGNREGS have resulted in a decrease in the poverty in rural areas at a faster pace than their urban counterparts.

-But in spite of all the efforts, overall number of poor in India is increasing and becoming a hurdle.
+But in spite of all the attempts, the overall number of poor in India is still increasing and becoming a hurdle.
 Poverty is just like a disease to which many other problems such as crime, low-paced development, etc are associated.
 There are number of people in India who still live on the streets and beg for the whole day to eat a meal.
-Poor children are unable to attend school and, if they do attend, they tend to leave the school after a year or so.
+Underprivileged children are unable to attend school and, and those have the opportunity drop out after a year or so.
 People below poverty line live in unhygienic conditions and are so prone to many health problems.
 With this, the vicious cycle of poor health, lack of education and more poverty keeps on increasing.

 Facts on Poverty in India

-According to the Global Hunger Index Report 2012 by the International Food Research Institute, India ranks 65 in Global Hunger Index.
-Though there is no shortage of food production in India, our nation still has the highest percentage of underweight children under five.
-India is working hard to become a superpower in 2020, but what about these poor in India as our nation still lags behind in improving GHI.
+According to the Global Hunger Index Report 2018 by the International Food Research Institute, India ranks 103 in the Global Hunger Index (GHI).
+Though there is no shortage of food production in India, our nation still has 35.8% of children under five in the underweight category.
+India is working hard to become a superpower in 2020, but such statistics are worrisome, as our nation still lags behind in improving GHI.
+At the same time, India seems to have achieved commendable success towards poverty eradication, because it is no longer the country with the largest number of poor people.

 Causes of Poverty in India